dentarg/auth0-blog/_posts/2017-09-13-developing-restful-apis-with-python-and-flask.markdown

 ---
 layout: post
 title: "Developing RESTful APIs with Python and Flask"
-description: "Let's learn how to develop RESTful APIs with and Flash."
+description: "Let's learn how to develop RESTful APIs with Python and Flask."
 date: 2017-09-13 15:29
 category: Technical Guide, Python
 author: